McSkinnerOG/Profit-Track-Data-Viewer/README.md

 # 📊 Profit-Track Data Viewer

-A high-performance PowerShell-based tool for parsing, viewing, and exporting large Profit-Track data files without lag or freezing.
+A high-performance PowerShell-based tool for parsing, viewing, and exporting large Profit-Track data files.

 Designed specifically to handle **very large files (19,000+ lines)** efficiently while providing a simple GUI for viewing and exporting data.